SonamGadkari/onlinefoodorder/README.md

 Technology supporter - Keerthi sree Kukunoor (s533570@nwmissouri.edu) <br>

 ## Project Charter:
-<h5> Project charter gives a detailed understanding on the Project Team,Goals,Resources and Metrics.The link for the repo is below.</h5>
+Project charter gives a detailed understanding on the Project Team,Goals,Resources and Metrics.The link for the repo is below.
 <br>

 ## Link to the Repository: